 CFC receives a substantial amount of contributed services from volunteers for management and program support.
-No amounts for donated services related to management and program support have been reflected in the accompanying financial statements because they did not meet the criteria for recognition under FASB ASC Topic 958-605.
+No amounts for contributed services related to management and program support have been reflected in the accompanying financial statements because they did not meet the criteria for recognition under FASB ASC Topic 958-605.

-Donated Goods and Materials
+Contributed Food and Materials

-Donated goods and materials represent contributed food and materials received from the Houston Food Bank and other donors and are reflected in the statement of activities at their estimated fair values when received.
-Food and materials received during the year ended December 31, 2016 is valued at \$3,358,557.
+Contributed food and materials represent food and materials received from the Houston Food Bank and other donors and are reflected in the statements of activities at their estimated fair values when received.
+Food and materials received during the years ended December 31, 2017 and 2016 are valued at \$3,147,065 and \$3,358,557, respectively.